Auto-clicker Detection

 Time Between Clicks

-To mimic a realistic variation of time between clicks, I utilized a form of 1D Perlin Noise, to fluctuate the “average” time between clicks over a long-term trend, while using a small variation between each click calculated by a non-deterministic random generator.
+To mimic realistic variations in the time between clicks, I utilized 1D Perlin Noise to fluctuate the average time over a long-term trend, combined with a small variation calculated by a non-deterministic random generator.

 Breaks

-An often overlooked factor when writing an auto-clicker, is the length that a mouse click is held down for.
-This varies, and of course, uses a non-deterministic random generator.
-However, even though this is overlooked often, it may be OK to not implement this as depending on the software the game is generated in, the precision may be limited to 16ms (60 FPS).
+An often-overlooked factor in auto-clicker design is the duration a mouse click is held down.
+This can vary and also uses a non-deterministic random generator.
+However, depending on the game’s software, precision may be limited to 16ms (60 FPS), making this factor less critical.

 Source code